henokemp/university-work/docs/bibliography.md

 <p id="findlen-2020">Findlen, Paula: Objects of History: the Past Materialized.
 In: <em>History and Theory</em>, Vol. 59, No. 2 (June 2020).
 270—282.</p>

 <p id="flaherty-2017">Flaherty, Colleen: Is Collaboration Worth It?
-January 6, 2017. (<a>https://www.insidehighered.com/news/2017/01/06/historians-push-more-collaboration-field-traditionally-has-snubbed-group-efforts</a>)</p>
+January 6, 2017. (<a href="https://www.insidehighered.com/news/2017/01/06/historians-push-more-collaboration-field-traditionally-has-snubbed-group-efforts">Link</a>)</p>

 <p id="griffin-2004">Griffin, Janette: Research on Students and Museums: Looking More Closely at the Students in School Groups.
 In: <em>Science Education</em>, Vol. 88, (Supplement 1), (June 2004).
 S59—S70.</p>